ak11-672/ak11-672/README.md

   -> New tools/languages that I continue to wrestle with on a daily basis will be placed in their own repos.

-  -> Tool/language based projects are in put in their respective repos whereas Mega DevOps/Cloud Projects that various different technologies are mentioned seperately.
+  -> Tool/language based projects are in put in their respective repos whereas Mega DevOps/Cloud Projects that utilize various different technologies are mentioned seperately.